 How to install and show classic Windows Explorer and Start Menu on Windows 7 and 8

-Windows 8 Pro does not come with the Start button.
-It's a pain when you are in desktop mode of your Windows 8 Pro computer.
-The good news is that you can follow the steps in this article and install the classic start button onto your Windows 8 box.
+Windows 8 Pro and 10 does not come with the Start button.
+It's a pain when you are in desktop mode of your Windows 8 Pro or 10 computer.
+The good news is that you can follow the steps in this article and install the classic start button onto your Windows.

-Almost anyone who has used Windows 7 (or Vista) hates its Windows Explorer (and/or the Start Menu).
+Almost anyone who has used Windows 7 (or Vista), 8, 10, or onwards hates its Windows Explorer (and/or the Start Menu).
 If you rush to the Folder Options and try to configure it, you'll quickly find that it's impossible to make it look like the traditional XP style of the Windows Explorer, especially the common buttons like Copy, Paste, Cut, Up Button, or Refresh.
-On Windows 7, there is just no such thing as classic explorer.
+From Windows 7 upwards, there is just no such thing as classic explorer.

 I am so used to the Classic XP explorer style so I searched and searched for a solution and ended up with a good and free one - Classic Shell from SourceForge (the open source community, so you can absolutely trust it).
 It adds some missing features to Windows 7 and Vista to make the Windows Explorer and start menu more like the classic XP's start menu, a classic toolbar for Windows Explorer, and classic toolbar for Internet Explorer.

 Below are some of the main features about Classic Shell.